Frequently Asked Questions

 Through guided exercises, we help you connect meaning to the new sounds, so your brain starts recognizing the accent as a natural way of communicating.
 The goal is for your new accent to feel second nature—not something you have to monitor constantly.
 With consistent practice, it becomes a seamless part of your skillset.

-Typically sessions are 1 hour in length, but other options are available depending on the situation.
+• Typically sessions are 55-minutes in length, but other options are available depending on the situation.

 Please note that payment in full is due prior to scheduling classes.